Phlegm (artist): Murals

 In January 2013, Phlegm painted on the Village Underground wall in London, UK.

-In February 2014, Phlegm teamed up with RUN and Christiaan Nagel on a mission to give final moments of vivacious life to yet another to be demolished building in London – the Blithehale Medical Centre in Bethnal Green.
+In February 2014, Phlegm teamed up with RUN and Christiaan Nagel to paint a soon to be demolished building in London – the Blithehale Medical Centre in Bethnal Green.

 In April and May 2014, Phlegm was one of several overseas artists to paint a series of murals in Dunedin, New Zealand as part of that city's Urban art festival.
 Other artists involved included Italy's Pixel Pancho and Poland's Natalia Rak.

 Phlegm was one of around 150 artists to paint murals in the Djerbahood Project in Erriadh, Tunisia, in the summer of 2014.

+In April 2015, Phlegm painted a large mural of an octopus on the old Naval Store building in Fremantle, Western Australia.

 In August 2016, Phlegm painted what was billed as the world's tallest mural to that time (8 storeys) in Toronto at 1 St. Clair West.
 Toronto resident Stephanie Bellefleur was his assistant.